cantellir/flutter_code_coverage_multi_package/README.md

 - `Melos` to handle packages;

-- `lcov` to generate coverage report.
+- `lcov` to generate coverage report;

+- Remember to give execute permission on script files.

 ## Additional info